tokio-rs/tracing/tracing-appender/README.md

 ## Supported Rust Versions

-Tracing is built against the latest stable release.
-The minimum supported version is 1.42, with the exception of `tracing-appender`, has a minimum supported version of 1.51.
-The current Tracing version is not guaranteed to build on Rust versions earlier than the minimum supported version.
+`tracing-appender` is built against the latest stable release.
+The minimum supported version is 1.51.
+The current `tracing-appender` version is not guaranteed to build on Rust versions earlier than the minimum supported version.

 Tracing follows the same compiler support policies as the rest of the Tokio